Abstract art by African-American artists: 1970s

 As abstract art gained acceptance and more black artists experimented with abstractions, black abstract artists became new discoverers of paintings techniques.
 In 1970, the Museum of Fine Arts, Boston, and School of the Museum of Fine Arts mounted Afro‐American Artists: New York and Boston, a large group exhibition that included 158 works, including abstract, by 70 Black artists.
+Also in 1970 Melvin Edwards became the first African American sculptor to have a solo exhinltion at the Whitney Museum of American Art with the show Works.

 In the Spring of 1971, the Whitney Museum unveiled Contemporary Black Artists in America.
 The show received a chorus of reactions, including 15 artists withdrawing from the show in solidarity with the Black Emergency Cultural Coalition and to protest the appointment of a single white curator rather than a mixed-race team of black art specialists.
 In response, the Black Emergency Cultural Coalition presented Rebuttal to the Whitney Museum Exhibition: Black Artists in Rebuttal, at a Greenwich Village gallery operated by Nigel Jackson, a Black painter.
 "Rebuttal" featured the work of 47 black artists who opposed the 1971 Whitney exhibit.
 A few months later, The De Luxe Show opened at the DeLux Theater in Houston, Texas' Fifth Ward, partially to respond to the exhibit controversies at museums in Houston and New York.
 The De Luxe Show is credited with being one of the first racially integrated art exhibitions in the United States, and more than 1,000 people attended the opening.
 The show organizer, Peter Bradley, selected forty abstract works by nineteen artists, including Ed Clark, Melvin Edwards, Sam Gilliam, Clement Greenberg, Virginia Jaramillo, Kenneth Noland, and others.
 That same year, artist and architect Hubert Taylor (1937–1991) painted an abstract mural at the SEPTA 13th St. trolley station in Philadelphia; in 1983, he co-founded Recherche, a Philadelphia-based coalition of black artists.

 In 1972, Alma Thomas, a Columbus, Georgia native and the first graduate of the Howard University College of Fine Arts, became the first African-American woman to have a solo show at the Whitney Museum.

 In 1973, minimalist abstract artist McArthur Binion became the first black man to receive an MFA in painting from the Cranbrook Academy of Art.
 Throughout his career Binion has exhibited internationally, including at the 57th Venice Biennale.

 In 1975, Alvin Smith had a one-man show, Amherst Series, at Amherst College’s Mead Art Gallery.
 His earlier work was representational, and this exhibit announced his transition to an "organic reductivism", where he explored color pairings and relationships.

 In 1976, the LACMA unveiled Two Centuries of Black American Art, a major exhibit of African-American art.
 The survey show covered the work of black artists during the period of 1750 to 1950, and excluded work by artists born after the 1920s.
 The exhibit travelled to Atlanta, Brooklyn, and Dallas, and, at the time, was the largest museum exhibition of black artists and their work.